• Skip to primary navigation

 Notes

-I've included quite a range of measurements for the ingredients in this recipe.
+I've included some ranges of measurements for the ingredients in this recipe.
 It's a pretty flexible recipe, so feel free to tweak each ingredient to suit your taste.
 Start with the smaller amounts suggested, and then fine-tune it to your preference.

 Mojo picón can last up to two weeks when stored in an airtight container in the refrigerator.